The secret to ordering the ‘best’ baguette in France

 I frequent two bakeries in my neighborhood, one received the “baguette of the year” award a few years ago, the other didn’t.
 But guess what?
 I prefer the non-winning bakery’s baguette.
 Just goes to show you that the award doesn’t really mean that much in the grand scheme of France’s millions of baguettes consumed daily.

-However, there is a must-know trick to getting the best baguette at your nearby boulangerie.
+That said, there is a must-know, one-word trick to getting the best baguette at your nearby boulangerie.

 THE BEST BAGUETTE TRICK